randol1k/bankist-app/README.md

 3. user: stw, password: 3333;
 4. user: ss, password: 4444.

-As always, the project was created and studied by Jonas Schemdtmann.
+As always, the project was created and studied by Jonas Schmedtmann.
 I was re-writing it by myself, without hints and the source code.